echo2echo/Perl-Web-Images/README.md

 You may need to install imagemagick for this script to run

-To install on Ubuntu Linux try the following...
+To install imagemagick on Ubuntu Linux try the following...

     $ sudo apt install imagemagick